TadaTeruki/fastlem-random-terrain/README.md

       --land-ratio <LAND_RATIO>
           [advanced] Approximate ratio of the land area (0.0-1.0) [default: 0.6] --convex-hull-is-always-outlet
-          [advanced] If true, the edge of the terrain is always the outlet -h, --help
+          [advanced] If true, the edge points of the terrain are always outlet and its elevation is fixed to 0 --global-max-slope <GLOBAL_MAX_SLOPE>
+          [advanced] Maximum slope angle of the terrain.
+The larger the value, the more the terrain is rough (radian, max: Pi/2) [default: 1.57]
+  -h, --help
           Print help
 ```